jrawbits/VisionEval-Wiki-JR/Documentation-Plan.md

 ## Documentation versus Support

 Good documentation is not a replacement for the product support.
 As VisionEval acquires a broader user base, dynamic quality product support will become a significant need.
 However, support is often one of the poorest executed components of an otherwise successful open source project.
 While the Primary VisionEval Projects are likely loathe to support or advertise for a single commercial support provider, they can provide the framework for a peer support network of users.
-Again, in order to limit information sprawl, the Primary VisionEval Projects should create, endorse, and maintain a limited selection of peer-to-peer resources, which are not specifically detailed as a documentation product, but are critical to the success of the VisionEval ecosystem.
+Again, in order to limit information sprawl, the Primary VisionEval Projects should create, endorse, and maintain a limited selection of peer-to-peer resources, which are not specifically detailed as a documentation product, but are critical to the success of the VisionEval ecosystem, such as a users group, group chat, and an in-person meeting.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;:arrow_upper_right: **User's Group**
 **Primary "User" VisionEval Venue** :arrow_right: **Conferences**